 An Ambassador's duties involve:

-Communicating between their own school student council and the VicSRC Executive and staff
+communicating between your school's student body and the VicSRC Executive and staff,

-Volunteering approximately 1-2 hours each fortnight to work on VicSRC Ambassador tasks.
+volunteering approximately 1-2 hours each week to work on VicSRC Ambassador tasks,

-Attending VicSRC Ambassadors group meetings (approximately 1 per term).
+attending VicSRC Ambassador's meetings (approximately two per term).

-If you have questions, or would like to chat further, please get in touch with Aisha at
+If you have questions, or would like to chat further, please get in touch with Benita at or 0487 085 668.

 Subscribe to our